Death and funeral of Mary of Teck: Lying in state

 Once the coffin was placed at Westminster Hall at 3:00 pm, royal dukes, Mary's brother the Earl of Athlone, her grandsons the Earl of Harewood and the Hon.
-Gerald Lascelles, and the nobility stood on one side of the catafalque, while the Queen, the Queen Mother, Princess Margaret, the Princess Royal, the Duchess of Gloucester, the Duchess of Kent, Princess Alexandra, and the Countess of Athlone stood on the other side.
+Gerald Lascelles, and the nobility stood on one side of the catafalque, while the Queen, the Queen Mother, Princess Margaret, the Princess Royal, the Duchess of Gloucester, the Duchess of Kent, Princess Alexandra, and Princess Alice, Countess of Athlone stood on the other side.
 The Grenadier Guards provided the guard of honour and regiments of the Royal Air Force were also present.
 A short service was conducted by the Archbishop of Canterbury in the presence of members of the royal family.
 Also in attendance were the Prime Minister, members of the Parliament and their spouses.
 Mary's remains lay in state between 29 and 31 March 1953, where heads of state as well as 119,959 mourners filed past her coffin watched by Honourable Corps of Gentlemen at Arms and Yeomen of the Guard.
 The Duke of Windsor and the Duke of Gloucester also took turn in standing vigil at their mother's coffin.

 Funeral and burial

-On 31 March 1953, Mary's remains were taken by car from London to Windsor at 5:00 am.
-It was taken to the Albert Memorial Chapel in preparation for a procession within Windsor Castle grounds to St George's Chapel.
-Mourners departed from London Paddington station to board a special train to Windsor.
-Her coffin was brought into St George's Chapel by six military pallbearers, all chosen from regiments she was associated with.
+On 31 March 1953, Mary's remains were taken by car from London to Windsor at 5:00 am, and were taken to the Albert Memorial Chapel in preparation for a procession within Windsor Castle grounds to St George's Chapel.
+Mourners travelled from London Paddington station to Windsor on a special train.
+The coffin was brought into St George's Chapel by six military pallbearers, all chosen from regiments with which she was associated.
 It was brought in through the great east door at 11:00 am.
 As the coffin was moved across the chapel it was preceded by Capt.
-Arthur Pageant, Lord Claude Hamilton, the Hon.
+Arthur Pageant, Lord Claud Hamilton, the Hon.
 John Coke, who bore Mary's insignia and orders of chivalry, and the Lord Chamberlain.
-Following it were the Duke of Edinburgh, the Duke of Windsor, the Duke of Gloucester, the Duke of Kent, the Earl of Athlone, the Crown Prince of Norway, the King of the Belgians, the King of Jordan, Prince Axel of Denmark, Prince Chula of Thailand, Prince Bertil of Sweden, Prince Felix of Luxembourg, Prince George of Greece and Denmark, the Duke of Brunswick, Prince George William of Hanover, Prince Louis of Hesse and by Rhine, the Earl Mountbatten of Burma, the Earl of Harewood, the Hon.
-Gerald Lascelles, the Marquess of Carisbrooke, Admiral Sir Alexander Ramsay, the Marquess of Cambridge, the Marquess of Milford Haven, the Duke of Beaufort, Richard Abel Smith, Sir John Weir, Lord Webb-Johnson, and Sir Horace Evans.
-The Queen and other female members of the royal family did not follow the coffin on foot and instead took their place within the chapel ahead of its arrival.
+Following it were the Duke of Edinburgh, the Duke of Windsor, the Duke of Gloucester, the Duke of Kent, the Earl of Athlone, the Crown Prince of Norway (Queen Mary's nephew), the King of the Belgians, the King of Jordan, Prince Axel of Denmark, Prince Chula of Thailand, Prince Bertil of Sweden, Prince Felix of Luxembourg, Prince Georg of Denmark, the Duke of Brunswick, Prince George William of Hanover, Prince Louis of Hesse and by Rhine, the Earl Mountbatten of Burma, the Earl of Harewood, the Hon.
+Gerald Lascelles, the Marquess of Carisbrooke, Admiral Sir Alexander Ramsay, the Marquess of Cambridge (Queen Mary's nephew), the Marquess of Milford Haven, the Duke of Beaufort, Richard Abel Smith (Queen Mary's grandnephew), Sir John Weir, Lord Webb-Johnson, and Sir Horace Evans.
+The Queen and other female members of the royal family did not follow the coffin on foot, but instead took their places within the chapel ahead of its arrival.
+Foreign female royals in attendance included Queen Juliana of the Netherlands, Queen Frederica of Greece and the Duchess of Brunswick.